-- Seating capacity: The maximum number of occupants that should be seated in the vehicle. - (2) Vehicle load limit: See loading information in the Technical and consumer information section. - 3 Recommended cold tire inflation pressure: Inflate the tires to this pressure when the tires are cold.
+- (1) Seating capacity: The maximum number of occupants that should be seated in the vehicle. - 2 Vehicle load limit: See loading information in the "Technical and consumer information" section. - 3 Recommended cold tire inflation pressure: Inflate the tires to this pressure when the tires are cold.
 Tires are considered COLD after the vehicle has been parked for 3 or more hours, or driven less than 1 mile (1.6 km) at moderate speeds.
-The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear and vehicle handling characteristics based on the vehicles GVWR. - (4) Original tire size: The size of the tires originally installed on the vehicle at the factory.
+The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear, vehicle handling, driveability, tire noise, etc., up to the vehicles GVWR.

+- 4 Original tire size: The size of the tires originally installed on the vehicle at the factory. - (5) Spare tire size or compact spare tire size (if so equipped).